jonas089/spectre-rad/README.md

 cargo test test_risc0 -- --nocapture
 ```

-Make sure to specify the path to `rotation_512.json` as an environment variable when running the circuit.
+Make sure to specify the path to `rotation_512.json` as an environment variable when running any of the integration tests.
+This is not required when using the client.

 Example: